Ode to Senior Level 2

 Not only was she against body-type for tumbling, the taller than average adolescent was not conducive to flying either.
 She wasn’t the point person, wasn’t in the middle of the routine and certainly not the front.

-Still, she loved cheerleading.
+Still, she loved competitive cheer.
 During a very dark phase in her life, the only time I saw her smile was when she was on the mat.
-It was a place where she could forget her troubles, literally.
+It was a place where she could forget her troubles.
 The gym was a magical refuge where everything else going on in her life was left at the door.

 Would she get frustrated?
 You bet.
 Whether real or perceived, she felt like Senior Level 4 and 5 athletes thought Level 2s were beneath them, like there was some invisible hierarchy.

-Outside of the gym, many Senior Level 2 athletes who aeren't "stars" in Allstars are the best at their high schools where a round-off-back-handspring is an advanced move.
+Outside of the gym, many Senior Level 2 athletes who aren't "stars" in Allstars are the best at their high schools where a round-off-back-handspring is an advanced move.
 In Becky’s case, she was repeatedly recruited by her high school cheerleading squad until she relented her senior year.
-She wasn't accustomed to that kind of attention and certainly not the standing ovation she received when she threw multiple round-off-back-handsprings in a row during the Thanksgiving pep rally.
+She wasn't accustomed to that kind of attention and certainly not the standing ovation she received when she threw multiple round-off-back-handsprings in a row down the gymnasium during the Thanksgiving pep rally.

-Back at the gym, her Allstar team was together for two years and at times was its worst enemy.
+Back at the gym, her Allstar team was together for the second year and at times was its worst enemy.
 Sidelined by doubts and lack of confidence, the team would beat themselves.
-The first year at a new gym; the teammates were a mixture of cliques from different high schools and former Allstar gyms, they almost won, weekend after weekend.
+That first year at a new gym; the teammates were a mixture of cliques from different high schools and former Allstar gyms, they almost won, weekend after weekend.
 And even when they gave their best performance of the season, it wasn’t good enough for first place.

 It was discouraging to be on Senior Level 2 but 90 percent of the team returned the next year and, while they sensed nothing much was expected of them, they were driven by the need to “show them all.”
 It helped that their coaches believed in them, even on days when they didn’t believe in themselves.